CLRX/CLRX-mirror/doc/GcnInstrsSopp.md

 ## GCN ISA SOPP instructions

-The basic encoding of the SOPP instructions needs 4 bytes (dword).
+The basic encoding of the SOPP instructions need 4 bytes (dword).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------